AJ Bell includes AJ Bell plc and its subsidiaries.

 Our execution process is the same for both customer categorisations:

 We will attempt to execute all orders via the RSP network in the first instance and a high percentage of Retail customer orders are executed via this channel.
 As the average size of orders from our Professional customers tends to be higher, a lesser percentage is executed via the RSP network and are executed instead by the Dealing team using the telephone or other ‘request for quote’ systems.
-This explains the difference between the venues used across the Client Categorisations.

 When executing or routing orders we take into account certain criteria for determining the relative importance of the ‘execution factors’: